Event Medical Solutions

 3. Physician Oversight and Licensing

 A critical but often overlooked aspect of event medical services is the clinical governance structure.
-Medical personnel, including EMTs and Paramedics, must operate under the license of a Medical Director (a licensed physician).
+Medical personnel, including EMTs and Paramedics, must operate under the delegated authority of a Medical Director (a licensed physician).

 Organizers should verify:

-- The Role of the Medical Director: Is the physician actively involved in creating protocols, or are they a figurehead?
+• The Role of the Medical Director: Is the physician actively involved in creating guidelines or are they a figurehead?

 4. Equipment and Logistics